attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 _Figure 16 – IoT SK Serial Kit Number_

 <p id="user-content-menu12"></p>
-### THE PATIENT DEVELOPER’S GUIDE TO CREATING THE FLOW APPLICATION
+### THE EXPANDED GUIDE TO CREATING THE FLOW APPLICATION

 The AT&T Flow application for this project already exists; you’ll use this existing application by copying it into your AT&T Flow workspace and modifying it to suit